Philothamnus girardi

+Philothamnus girardi, also known commonly as the Annobon wood snake and Girard's green snake, is a species of snake in the family Colubridae.
+The species is native to Central Africa.

+Taxonomy

-Philothamnus girardi is a species of snake in the family Colubridae.
-The species was described and named by José Vicente Barbosa du Bocage in 1893.
+P. girardi was originally described and named as a species new to science by José Vicente Barbosa du Bocage in 1893.

+Etymology

 The specific name, girardi, is in honor of French-Portuguese zoologist Alberto Arthur Alexandre Girard (1860-1914).

 Geographic range

 P. girardi occurs on the island of Annobón in Equatorial Guinea.
 The species may also occur in the Republic of the Congo.

+Habitat

+The preferred natural habitat of P. girardi is forest.